- Area: Siem Reap Province > Puok District > Doun Kaev Commune > Tnaot Chrom

-As was common practice in the 14-19th century, monks had reused a lot of the stone masonry to create a vihara as noted by French researcher E. Lunet de Lajonquière in his report published in 1911.
+As was common practice in the 14th-19th century, monks had reused a lot of the stone masonry to create a vihara as noted by French researcher E. Lunet de Lajonquière in his report published in 1911.
 That vihara has since been replaced with the modern pagoda we see today.
-That seems to be not the only reuse of the sandstone blocks, looking around the inner edge of the moat you can find a lot of blocks that originated from one of the three towers.
+Looking around the inner edge of the moat, you can find a lot of blocks that would have originated from one of the three towers.

-Thankfully the central tower is still partly standing and we can witness some of the beautiful art from the early 11th century including reliefs of deities flanking the doorways, noting the slender waists and tilted hips, plus remnants of Dvarapala accents, ornate base molding and decoration, and numerous sandstone pedestal bases, some for statuary and some that would have likely supported stone lions.
+Thankfully, the central tower is still partly standing, and we can witness some of the beautiful art from the (assumed) 11th century, including reliefs of devata flanking the doorways, noting the slender waists and tilted hips.
+Plus remnants of Dvarapala accents, ornate base molding and decoration, and numerous sandstone pedestal bases, some for statuary and some that would have likely supported stone lions.

-The site is quite pleasant and teamed up with other sites in the area, it’s well worth the journey.
+The site is quite pleasant, and when combined with other sites in the area, it’s well worth the journey.

 Inscription

-An inscribed stele, registered under K.254, was found at the nearby basin, Trapeang Don Om (or Trapeang Don U/Don On), and is believed to originate from this site.
-The inscription describes in detail what was given to the gods, priests, and servants for their subsentence, plus providing a date of 1051 AD, a tribute to King Suryavarman II, and noting other foundations in the era.
-The Khmer text on the stele notes donations made to the god of Lingapura, and, the reign of kings.
+An inscribed stele, registered under K.254, was found at the nearby basin, Trapeang Don Om (or Trapeang Don U/Don On), and is speculated to originate from this site, albeit the date of the inscription and style characteristic of the temple seem incongruent.
+The inscription describes in detail what was given to the gods, priests, and servants for their subsentence, plus providing a date of 1051 saka (1129 AD), a tribute to King Suryavarman II, and noting other foundations in the era.
+The Khmer text on the stele notes donations made to the god of Lingapura and the reign of several kings.
 It was also important in revealing the likely rice harvest potential in the era.
 (Jacques 2002/IC III, p.
 180).
 The stele is now residing in the collection of the Museum Guimet.
+Please see Inscriptions du Cambodge VIII for a full introduction.

 Historical Notes